reivaxy/iotFeeder/README.md

 I've built 7 feeders with food IR detection (and one without), and a friend has built one.

-5 are currently installed on small to big recifal fish tanks (salted water, tropical fishes and corals), and one on freshwater tank, running with no issue since begining of May 2022 for 2 of them, and since mid July 2022 for three more.
+4 are currently installed on small to big recifal fish tanks (salted water, tropical fishes and corals), and three on freshwater tank, running with no issue since begining of May 2022 for 2 of them, and since mid July 2022 for the others.

 It will eventually be a module of the Iotinator framework (https://github.com/reivaxy/iotinator), but it can already work autonomously (no master module is needed).